samhh/fp-ts-std/docs/modules/Newtype.ts.md

 ## over

-Convert an endomorphism on the type beneath a newtype to an endomorphism on the newtype itself.
+Apply an endomorphism over a newtype.
+Similar to functor map, but for newtypes.

 **Signature**